-Based on the results from the DED animal model and ocular tolerance studies, we are moving forward with plans to file an IND on OK-101 to treat DED in 3Q2022.
-We recently completed manufacturing a 25-gram batch of OK-101 drug substance needed for initiating the IND-enabling studies.
-To support this work, we also recently signed an agreement with a major clinical CRO specializing in ophthalmic drug development who will be providing the following services:
+Based on the results from earlier DED animal model studies that have been performed with OK-101 as well as the additional animal study illuminating the potential of OK-101 to reduce corneal neuropathic pain, we are moving forward with plans to file an IND in the fourth quarter of 2022 on OK-101 to treat DED to enable us to begin clinical trials soon thereafter.
+During the second quarter of 2021 we successfully manufactured a 200-gram batch of OK-101 drug substance needed for the IND-enabling studies.
+To support the IND preparatory work, we also signed an agreement in April 2021 with Ora Inc., a major CRO specializing in ophthalmic drug development who is providing the following consulting services:

-- Preparation of the OK-101 Pre-IND briefing document - Support in requesting and preparing for the OK-101 Pre-IND meeting with FDA - Support for regulatory publishing and submission of IND in eCTD format - Providing quality oversight for development of topical formulation for OK-101 - Providing quality oversight for development and qualification of a drug stability analysis method for OK-101 along with conducting stability studies to establish formulated drug product is stable for at least 90 days - Support for completing animal toxicology studies in two animal species
+- Preparation of the OK-101 pre-IND briefing document - Support in requesting and preparing for the OK-101 pre-IND meeting with FDA - Support for regulatory publishing and submission of IND in Electronic Common Technical Document (eCTD) format

+- Providing quality oversight for development of topical formulation for OK-101 - Providing quality oversight for development and qualification of a drug stability analysis method for OK-101 along with conducting stability studies to establish that the formulated drug product is stable for at least 90 days - Support for completing animal toxicology studies in two animal species